COVID-19 Vaccine

 Getting a Vaccine

-All 13 of NCHD’s 13 county health departments offer COVID-19 vaccination as a regular, walk-in clinical service.
-Sites offer first, second and booster doses during their service hours.
-While no appointment is required to get your COVID-19 vaccine, you can schedule their COVID-19 vaccine by calling the county health department of your choice.
-Appointments can be made for first, second or booster doses.
+All 13 of NCHD’s 13 county health departments offer COVID-19 vaccination as a clinical service.
+Sites offer doses during their service hours.
+To receive the COVID-19 vaccine, it is highly recommended that an appointment is made at your local health department as health departments have limited supply of vaccine.
+You can schedule the COVID-19 vaccine by calling the county health department of your choice.

 Who Can Get Which Vaccine?